TowhidKashem/image-dataset-prepper/README.md

 ## Development

-To run the app without building or to add more features (PRs welcome!), after installing dependecies run:

 ```
 > yarn start or npm start
 ```

-This will start the dev server and automatically open the app and will auto reload on file changes.
+This will spin up a dev server which auto-reloads on file changes.

 ## Files